Settings

 Using Settings

-To add settings to your plugin, you need to create a file called SettingsTemplate.yaml
+To add settings to your plugin, you need to create a file called SettingsTemplate.yaml.
+You can read more about it

 in the documentation.
 For now, let’s create a simple settings